• Skip to primary navigation

 Storage

-🥶 Chia pudding should be kept in the refrigerator.
+🥶 Chia pudding should be kept in an airtight container in the refrigerator.

 More high protein breakfast ideas